POWER SYSTEMS : projects aimed at providing sustainable access to electricity services

 MV and LV projects, from drawing up detailed specifications to drafting tender documents, supervising works and providing assistance to the contracting authority.

-We have a number of tools at our disposal to support this work: GISELEC for electrical studies, JOVE for mechanical studies, and an in-house tool for predicting demand.
+We have a number of in-house tools at our disposal to support this work: GISELEC for electrical and mechanical studies, and DEMAND ANALYST for predicting demand.